sure to check the "Bureau News"

 Outgoing QSL Bureau use requires RAC membership, the national and

-licensed amateurs and SWLs.
+support, to all licensed amateurs and SWLs.

 Please keep in mind,